imrulo/lat.eth/README.md

 For questions about this **cultural defense initiative**, contact imrulo.eth (Rulán Ferrales) or refer to the detailed documentation in the `/docs` folder.

 ---
-**Cultural Mission: Evangelizing ENS to Latinos Across the Balkans - Starting with Serbia**
+**Cultural Mission: Advancing ENS Adoption Among Latinos Across the Balkans - Starting with Serbia**

 *This proposal is designed for submission to the ENS DAO Small Grants program via discuss.ens.domains*